Not All Birds Look The Same: Identity-Preserving Generation For Birds: Methods

 \subsection{Evaluation Datasets}

 \textbf{NABirds Look-Alikes (\datasetname).} We asked a small group of bird experts to manually annotate the NABirds test set with the following task: given an image of a bird, select another image from the same class where the individual appears the same as in the other image.
 The annotators chose anywhere from 5-10 image pairs per class, if possible, where no images are repeated.
 Some classes had too much individual variation to select 10 pairs.
 Through this method, we created the NABirds Look-Alikes (\datasetname) dataset, a test set of 4759 image pairs which share an apparent identity while maintaining a standard of single-subject, high-quality images suitable for generation (Figure~\ref{fig:ssw_inat}).
 Exact annotation protocol, dataset statistics, and more examples are given in Appendix~\ref{sec:supp_datasets}.
+Though not perfect, \datasetname mimics true shared-identity data which does not currently exist at the scale and quality necessary for training and evaluation.

 \textbf{iNaturalist Image Sets.} We also acquired ground truth test pairs from iNaturalist~\cite{iNaturalist}.
 On iNaturalist, citizen scientists upload photos of species observations, where each observation represents a single individual.
 As a result, identity is preserved between images within the same observation.
 However, in practice we found these images can be low quality or contain multiple birds (Figure~\ref{fig:ssw_inat}).
 We downloaded 677 image pairs from species in the NABirds dataset and 396 image pairs from species outside the dataset, creating iNat-Seen and iNat-Unseen, respectively.
 Additional information and examples are given in Appendix~\ref{sec:supp_datasets}.